rrrossjr/MultitenantWorkshop/manage-app/clone-plug-drop/clone-plug-drop.md

 ## Step 0: Reset the database environment

-To reset some database settings, please run the following Script.
-You can hit the **copy** button and then paste the contents into your linux shell.  **Note that you will need to hit the return key after every paste** or the last line of the paste will **not** be executed.
+Please run the following lines of code which will reset some database settings.
+You can hit the **copy** button and then paste the contents into your linux VM shell.
+You **must** hit <return> after you paste.  **Note that you will need to hit the return key after every paste** during this workshop or the last line of the paste will **not** be executed.
 ````
 <copy>cd /home/oracle
 wget https://objectstorage.us-phoenix-1.oraclecloud.com/n/oraclepartnersas/b/Multitenant/o/labs.zip